skillrepos/ai-3in1/labs.md

 <br><br>

 5. Now, let's turn our attention to the agent that will use the MCP server through an MCP client interface.
-First, in the second terminal, run a diff command so we can build out the new agent.
+In the second terminal, run a diff command so we can build out the new agent.

 ```
 code -d labs/common/lab3_agent_solution_dynamic.txt mcp_agent.py